-Instead of a telescope, you may want to invest in a good set of binoculars suited to astronomy.
-There are a few reasons binoculars are ideal for stargazing.
-Find out about the best binoculars for astronomy.
+In addition to a telescope, you may want to invest in a good set of binoculars suited to astronomy.
+There are a few reasons why you would do this.
+I cover these and more below.

-…not only can you use the binoculars for astronomy, but you can also use them for terrestrial pursuits.
+…not only can you use the binoculars for astronomy, but you can also use them as bird watching binoculars or for other terrestrial pursuits.

 Astronomy Binoculars Buying Guide

-In choosing binoculars for astronomy think about the size of the aperture and the power (magnification).
+In choosing binoculars for sale for astronomy, the size of the aperture and the power (magnification) matter.
 A power of 7× is a good start in a beginner astronomy binoculars.
-A 50 mm objective lens is also a good place to begin for comfort at least.
-The larger the lens, typically the weightier the binoculars.
+A 50 mm objective lens is also a good place to begin for comfort at least since a larger lens becomes weightier when handheld.

-Binoculars provide a wide field of view and this reveals a larger portion of the night sky than with a telescope.
-You will also see comets and meteors more clearly.
+Binoculars provide a wider field of view than telescopes and so you will see a larger portion of the night sky through a set of binoculars than via a telescope.

 A pair of 7×50 binoculars for astronomy will give you a field of view of about 7 degrees in diameter.
 Compare this to a typical amateur telescope (even when using low power) with a field of view of only 1 degree.
 This translates to 40–50 times the area being visible with this pair of binoculars compared to the telescope.

-I recommend at least 7 times magnification and a 50 mm diameter objective lens.
-This size in binoculars for astronomy is fairly popular with amateur stargazers.
+In considering which binoculars to buy for astronomy, look for at least 7 times magnification and a 50 mm diameter objective lens, which is, in binoculars for astronomy, is a fairly popular choice for amateur stargazers.

 A 50 mm diameter objective lens means a high light-gathering ability and this is ideal for astronomical use.

-A 7 times magnification is okay.
-With a power greater than 10 times magnification you will need to keep the binoculars steady.
-Remember also, that the larger the aperture the likely bigger and bulkier will be the binoculars.
+A 7× magnification is okay.
+With typical 10×50 binoculars, astronomy wise, you will need to keep them steady.
+The larger the aperture the likely bigger and bulkier will be the binoculars.

-For astronomy binoculars, Amazon has a great range to choose from.
+For astronomy binoculars, Amazon has a great range to choose from including some best binocular brands.
 Among the brand names are Nikon, Orion, and Celestron astronomy binoculars.

 How to Use Binoculars for Astronomy